 3. Budgeting

-By forecasting your revenue, you will be able to set out appropriate budgets before things get going.
+By forecasting your revenue, you will be able to set out appropriate budgets before projects/tasks get started.
 This allows you not only to be prepared for the upcoming year but also gives you a point of reference for when you want to take a look at your progress at a later stage in the year.
 Moreover, this allows you to stay on track with your spending goals.

 Here, it is important to note that to reap the benefits of revenue forecasting, you need to ensure that your forecasts are correct “or rather as accurate as possible.”
 Reliable tools and services – like those that revVana provides – to generate revenue forecasts come in handy.